-We have agreed to issue upon the closing of this Offering, compensation warrants to Network 1 Financial Securities Inc. ("Network 1"), as the representative of several underwriters, entitling it to purchase up to 5% of the aggregate ADSs offered hereby.
-The compensation warrants are exerciseable commencing 12 months after the closing date of the offering and will terminate three years after the date of effectiveness.
-An underwriting discount or spread equal to % of the aggregate offering price will also be provided to the underwriters.
+We have agreed to issue upon the closing of this Offering, compensation warrants to Network 1 Financial Securities Inc. ("Network 1"), as the underwriter, entitling it to purchase up to [] of the age ADSs being sold in this Offering.
+The exercise price of the compensation warrants is equal to []% of the offering price of the ADSs offered hereby.
+Assuming an exercise price of USS [] per we would receive, in the aggregate, S[] upon exercise of the compensation warrants, of which there can be no guarantee.
+The compensation warrants are exercisable commencing six (6) months are closing date of the offering and will terminate three years after the date of effectiveness.
+An underwriting discount or spread equal to []% of the aggregate offering price will also be provided to the underwriter.
 The Registration Statement of which this prospectus is a part also covers the ADSs issuable upon the exercise thereof.
-For additional information regarding our arrangement with the underwriters, please see "Underwriting" beginning on page 183.
+For additional information regarding our arrangement with the underwriter, please see "Underwriting" beginning on page 184.